sun-python-23w/sun-python-23w.github.io/site/index.md

 Learn Python®—a powerful, widely used, and versatile programming language—in this fun, hands-on class for new programmers.
 Design a trivia program and games like guess my number, word jumble, and hangman all while learning concepts that apply to all programming languages.

 ## Meetings
-- Tuesdays from 4 PM - 5:30 PM
+- Tuesdays from 4-5:30pm
 - Jan.
 24 - March 7

 ## Location

-Kellogg Middle School
+Kellogg Middle School\
 3330 SE 69th Avenue, Portland OR 97206